tranlg99/L4_project/meetings/meeting8.md

 model.classifier = DeepLabHead(2048, outputchannels)
 ```
+__3. How much of initial training data would I need?__
+"Enough to intentionally overfit" about 10 videos.

 ## Plan ##
 * investigate the reason for poor computational time (is it PIP computation or reading the files)
 * try to convert the dataset in chunks
-* visualisation of training data
+* visualisation of training data in a different notebook
 * work on the prediction model - replacing the last layer, research on fine-tuning of resulting model
+* check access to stlinux12.dcs.gla.ac.uk